ysyk2021/the-art-of-gratitude-journaling-using-gratitude-journaling-for-a-more-positive-and-fulfilling-life/src/chapter-4-1.md

-Part III: Mindful Gratitude Journaling Techniques: Basic Mindful Gratitude Journaling Techniques
+Basic Mindful Gratitude Journaling Techniques
 ================================================================================================

 Mindful gratitude journaling can help you cultivate a deeper sense of gratitude and appreciation for the world around you.
 In this section, we'll explore basic mindful gratitude journaling techniques to help you get started.